ultralytics/ultralytics/examples/YOLOv8-ONNXRuntime-Rust/README.md

 `--kconf`: confidence threshold of keypoint \[default: 0.55\]

-`--plot`: plot inference result and save
+`--plot`: plot inference result with random RGB color and save

-`--profile`: show time consumed in each stage

 you can check out all CLI arguments by: